solo-system/solo-system.github.io/about.md

 The solo is under active development.
 If you can code - look at the github site.
 If you have ideas or a request for new functionality, please leave a comment on our facebook page.
+If you have a success story, let us know.

 software was open source, so I could add to itand change it.